 IT IS DIFFICULT

 Unless there is objective evidence of brain injury on MRI or CT Scan, the insurance companies assume the individual is faking their injuries or the person has psychological problems that pre-existed the accident.
 The first order of business is to "objectify" as best as possible our clients' injuries.
 A patient's condition will be the focal point of any case.
 We know that juries are sympathetic to brain injuries that can be proved.
-Also, know that in pursuing a brain injury claim, you will be opening up your entire life history to examination.
-Grade school records, medical records from childhood and anything else through the years that the insurance companies can obtain is open game.
+Also, know that in pursuing a brain injury claim you will be opening up your entire life history to examination.
+Grade school records, medical records from childhood and anything else through the years that the insurance companies can obtain is fair game.
 Psychological and psychiatric records are obtainable and will be obtained.

 Remember that many of these difficulties can be overcome and dealt with by an experienced brain injury litigation attorney.